Rantanen scores OT winner, Avs up 2-0 in series vs. Knights - WTMJ

 AP Sports Writer

+“Grubi bailed us out today.
+He had a really, really good game,” Rantanen said.
+“He’s basically the reason why we got to OT.”

-Rantanen took a cross-ice pass from Nathan MacKinnon and sent a liner over the glove of Fleury to set off a celebration in front of a boisterous crowd.
+Rantanen was the reason it ended in quick fashion.
+He took a cross-ice pass from Nathan MacKinnon and sent a liner over the shoulder of Fleury to set off a celebration in front of a boisterous crowd.
 The goal came with Reilly Smith in the penalty box for slashing Rantanen.

 “Not our best game, but still found a way,” Rantanen said.
 “That’s what we’ve been doing the whole year.
 Sometimes we haven’t been feeling it and Grubi’s been awesome and stealing some wins for us — like today.
 That’s what you need if you want to win the Cup.”